SaranyaSomasundaram/useContext-poc/README.md

 import './Salary.css'<br>

 function Salary() {<br>
-    //you can access employeeContext hear using useContex hooks.
+    //you can access employeeContext hear using useContex hooks.<br>

-    //in useContext hooks we will pass the employeeContext.using this context you can access employee data from Salary component. let context = useContext(employeeContext)
+    //in useContext hooks we will pass the employeeContext.using this context you can access employee data from Salary component.<br>

+   <h3> let context = useContext(employeeContext)</h3><br>
     return (
         <div class="grandchild">
             <h2>welcome to salary component</h2>